Date of Award

 Over the last generation, rising Body Mass Index (BMI) among Americans has had significant health and psychological impacts.
 My thesis uses data from over 1 million surveys from the Behavioral Risk Factor Surveillance System to examine the role of BMI in determining individual happiness.
 I specifically consider whether being surrounded by others who are overweight reduces the psychological cost of being overweight.
 Controlling for demographic factors, I create reference groups based on an individual’s state, sex, race and age.
 My thesis intends to show that individuals with a BMI higher than their reference group will be less happy.

 Knox, Colin, "The Role of Relative BMI Across Racial and Ethnic Groups: Impacts on Happiness Within the United States" (2013).
-Honors Theses and Student Projects.
+Honors Theses.
 693.